-The HSBC Group divides its activities into four segments: Wealth and Personal Banking ("WPB"); Commercial Banking ("CMB"); Global Banking and Markets ("GBM"); and Corporate Centre ("CC").
-The business lines are responsible for developing, implementing and managing their business propositions consistently across the HSBC Group.
+The HSBC Group serves its customers through three Global Businesses: Wealth and Personal Banking (WPB), Commercial Banking (CMB) and Global Banking and Markets (GBM).
+The Global Businesses are responsible for developing, implementing and managing their business propositions consistently across the HSBC Group.